lovnishverma/mailjet/README.md

 ### ✅ Steps:

-1. Download `main.exe` from the [Releases](https://github.com/yourusername/certificate-email-sender/releases)
+1. Download `mailjet.exe` from the [Releases](https://github.com/yourusername/certificate-email-sender/releases)
 2. Double-click to open the GUI
 3. Fill in all fields and browse for your data file and certificate folder
 4. Click **Start Sending Emails**